mike14747/next-with-auth/README.md

 -   Decide what to name the page.js components (Page vs the name of the route folder).
 -   Switch over from client fetch to swr for data fetching... for now at least.
 Using fetch to POST/DELETE seems fine though.
 -   There is still a login redirect bug in middleware protected pages.
 Implement it when it's working better?
+-   Why are my server-side console.logs not showing up?
+-   Why is eslint not working as before since installing typescript-eslint?
+Not getting notifications for semicolons or an extra line at the end of file.

 ---